ericli421/comp-202-review-exercises/README.md

 Collection of review exercises for COMP 202 midterm review organized by McGill CSUS.

-## Question: Watered down sudoku (2D Lists and loops)

-Difficulty: 5/5

-Sudoku is a game where you try to fill a 9x9 board with numbers 1 to 9.
-The rules are that the numbers cannot reappear twice on each row, each column, or each 3x3 box.
-For the purposes of this exercise, we will ignore the 3x3 box rule.

-A sudoku board can pretty easily be represented as a 2d list of integers in a matrix format.
-We will use 0 if a cell is empty.
-Otherwise it has the digit 1-9 in it.

-For this exercise, you will write three functions.

-- Write a function `valid_row(n, board)` that checks whether or not the row given by `n` in `board` is valid.
-That is, there are no repeating integers.
-- Write a function `valid_col(n, board)` that checks whether or not the column given by `n` in `board` is valid.
-- Write a function `valid_board(board)` that checks whether or not the board given by `board` is valid in terms of its rows and columns.

-You may assume the value `board` is a 2d list of size 9x9, and the value `n` is an integer between 0 and 8 (both inclusive)

-> Challenge: Implement the full sudoku board validator by also checking if a given box is valid.

 ## Question: Vowels counter (Strings, Loops)

 Difficulty: 2/5